w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

-* define text alternatives for functional images by using the following mechanisms:
+* define text alternatives for functional images using the following mechanisms:
   * text alternatives for images
   * combinations of text alternatives of images and adjacent text inside components
   * adjacent text inside components to understand its function